Physical Development Of Early Adulthood

 Neurological Development: Cognitive Function and Mental Health

 While physical development is a significant aspect of early adulthood, neurological development is equally crucial.
 Cognitive functions, including memory, attention, and processing speed, typically peak during this period.
 This cognitive prime allows for advanced learning, problem-solving, and complex decision-making.
-However, maintaining optimal cognitive function requires continuous mental stimulation and engagement.
+Even so, maintaining optimal cognitive function requires continuous mental stimulation and engagement.

 Reproductive Health: Fertility and Sexual Functioning